 Through more robust data collection efforts, the City will also be able to better identify and correct barriers to opportunity.
 These efforts include the creation of a rental registry and other displacement measure tracking.
-More accurate data will also help the City to better target its existing and future housing resources for maximum impact.
+More accurate data will also help the City to better target its existing and future housing resources, including through targeting toward identified vulnerable populations, for maximum impact.
+The implementation of the rental registry will also significantly augment the outreach efforts to the Oakland rental community.